segmentio/consent-manager/README.md

 **Type**: `boolean`
 **Default**: `true`

-Reload the page if the trackers have already been initialised so that the user's new preferences can take.affect.
+Reload the page if the trackers have already been initialized so that the user's new preferences can take effect.

 #### ConsentManagerBuilder Render Props